kmfaizullah/VisualTracker/README.md

 In the project directory, you can run:

 ### Run this project
 To run this project, download this repository.
-Open command prompt and execute <h4> `npm start` </h4> command.
-The server will start and the application will run in [http://localhost:3000](http://localhost:3000)
+Open command prompt and execute the following command.
+The server will start and the application will run in [http://localhost:3000](http://localhost:3000).
+<h4> `npm start` </h4>